lirhlove2016/autoAPI/debug/autoTestAPP_demo_V1.2/readme.txt

  “...An element could not be located on the page using the given search parameters.”
 2.
 Message: An unknown server-side error occurred while processing the command.
-3.ui2
-Message: Locator Strategy 'name' is not supported for this session